 Sudden attacks of terror accompanied by physical symptoms that may include heart palpitations, shortness of breath, dizziness, or abdominal distress.
 Panic disorder is one of the most treatable of anxiety disorders.
 It is twice as common in women as men.

-Persistent, upsetting thoughts (obsessions) and repetitive rituals (compulsions), like hand washing, counting, checking or cleaning.
+Obsessive-Compulsive Disorder (OCD) is marked by persistent and upsetting thoughts (obsessions) and repetitive rituals (compulsions) that are employed to relieve the stress associated with those thoughts.
+These rituals include repeated hand washing, counting, checking or cleaning.
 These behaviors are done in the hope of preventing the thoughts or making them go away.
 Common rituals are a need to repeatedly check things, touch things (especially in a particular sequence), or count things.
 People with OCD may also be preoccupied with order and symmetry, or on the other end of the spectrum, have difficulty throwing things out (hoarding).

 Help is Available

 Having an anxiety disorder can be severely taxing on one’s physical and mental health.
 It also creates adverse effects on family and friends.
 If you or a loved one needs help dealing with an anxiety disorder, Hawaii Island Recovery is here to help.
 Call us toll-free today to learn more about the specialized programs we offer that will give you the tools and support you need to overcome your anxiety order for good.